Background

 What is the narcissist proud of?
 His arrogance and haughtiness and sense of superiority.
 What do they rely on?
 What's the foundation?

 The narcissist's grandiosity to remind you is a cognitive distortion.
 It's an impairment of reality testing.
 It's a way to avoid reality, to compensate for an innate sense of inadequacy, unworthiness and imperfection.
-So grandiosity is not about reality.
-It's about the narcissist's psychological needs.
-It's a constellation of introjects, of internal voices.

-Grandiosity is a form of inner speech.
 In many ways, grandiosity resembles what passes in other people for conscience or other mentally healthy, normal people have a conscience.
 The narcissist has his grandiosity.

 The narcissist's grandiosity affords him, provides him with self-regulation as well as impulse control and behavioral control.

-But all this is subject to a cognitively distorted reality divorced, counterfactual, inflated, fantastic narrative of self-perception and self-image as godlike and immune to the consequences of his or her actions.
+But all this is subject to a cognitively distorted reality, divorced, counterfactual, inflated, fantastic narrative of self-perception and self-image as godlike and immune to the consequences of his or her actions.

+This is the internal landscape of the narcissist.
 The narcissist is invested, emotionally invested, emotionally invested in upholding his or her grandiosity.

-The narcissist has a story about himself, a narrative about herself and the narcissist would do anything not to deviate or diverge from this narrative because this would cause self-injury, narcissistic self-injury or even self-motification to avoid this, not to experience direct contact with a reservoir or repository of shame in himself.
+The narcissist has a story about himself, a narrative about herself and the narcissist would do anything not to deviate or diverge from this narrative because this would cause self-injury, narcissistic self-injury or even self-mortification to avoid this, not to experience direct contact with a reservoir or repository of shame in himself.

 The narcissist always closely adheres, adheres and obeys the story that he has concocted about himself.
 The narrative that she has come up with to describe herself to herself and to others.
+This is known as grandiosity.

 So if the narcissist's fantastic inflated self-image is about his or her trustworthiness, honesty, reliability, truthfulness, morality, altruism, giving contributions to the community.
-If this is what the narcissist is proud of, these things are what the narcissist is proud of, if they are the underpinnings of his sense of superiority, he says, no one is as honest as I am.
+If these things are what the narcissist is proud of, if they are the underpinnings of his sense of superiority, he says, no one is as honest as I am.
 No one is as moral as I am.
 No one is as giving as I am.
 I am unique in my trustworthiness.
 I can be fully trusted.
-I am so truthful that I sometimes sacrifice my own interest and self-sacrificial.
+I am so truthful that I sometimes sacrifice my own interest andI am so truthful that I sometimes sacrifice my own interest and self-sacrificial.
+I am the epitome in the quintessence and the reification of morality.
+I contribute to my community.
+I love, I'm compassionate, I'm attentive, I am empathic.

+If the narcissist's grandiosity emanates from these self-convictions, the narcissist would never deviate from them.
 And in this case, you can trust the narcissist.
 This is a pro-social, communal narcissist and you can trust him.

 If his grandiosity is based on the fact that, for example, he is honest, then he would really never lie because to lie would injure him narcissistically, would undermine his grandiosity.
-If his grandiosity is based on the fact in his eyes that he is a great giver, a charitable altruistic person, he would behave this way.

 If his grandiosity relies on the fact that he always gets things right, then he's bound to go deeper into research, find out all the facts and give you good advice and good tips or good professional service.